 Most part-time students take an average of 3 to 5 years to complete the 45-unit requirement.
 You must complete a Master's degree within 5 years of starting the program.

-Note that while some of the courses of this degree can be completed online, this depends heavily on your program plan, area of focus, and the course offerings for any given academic quarter.
+Note that while some of the courses of this degree can be completed online, most courses in the Civil and Environmental Engineering department are offered only on campus.
+Specific online course offerings depend heavily on your program plan, area of focus, and the course offerings for any given academic quarter.
 You may find it helpful to compare the degree requirements with SCPD’s typical course offerings to see how much of this degree can be completed online.

 For course tuition and fees, please click Tuition & Fees.